tomkark/SOT_ViT/readme.md

 ### <u>Overfitting</u>
 The levels of overfitting seem to be similiar in both cases but we believe there's room for further analysis.
-In the trainTest notebook the difference of accuracy between train and test time can be seen.
+The difference of accuracy between train and test time can be seen in the trainTest notebook.

 ### <u>Testing SOT With Different Regularization Coefficients</u>
 We have ran a test to see whether different regularization coefficients achieved